In August 1984 Dr. Peter Pirow wrote;

 Walkerville's first Post Office was originally situated in the building that is opposite the showgrounds, as was the telephone exchange.

-In 2007 we discovered this was not the case.
-The original post office and telephone exchange was situated in the building known as Talberic Estates - see pictures - and the building opposite the showgrounds was in fact a general dealer's shop - see snippets from local residents below
+In 2007 we discovered this was not true!
+The original post office and telephone exchange was situated in the building known as Talberic Estates and the building opposite the showgrounds was in fact a general dealer's shop - see snippets from local residents below

 Can anyone help with some information, or possibly a photo, of the old Telephone Exchange building?
 The one at the end of the tar road behind Dr Rokebrand’s rooms just before you turn right onto the dirt road to go to the Showgrounds.
 We think for a while it was an estates agents office?